Suvendu1620/AI-Chatbot/README.md

-Here's a rewritten version of the provided text:

----

 This project features an NLP-based chatbot implemented using a simple fully connected neural network with TensorFlow and TFLearn.
 The chatbot is trained on a custom dataset specified in a JSON file.

 **Prerequisites:**